axieinfinity/bridge-core/README.md

 	}
 ```

+Config includes a map representing the configuration on this chain.
 This configuration includes chain id, a map of subscription provides information about event listener and callback, these information are provided inside `Handler` and `Callbacks` perspectively.

 ## Examples
-See `examples` for sample use cases.
+See [Example](examples/) for sample use cases.